ychenhq/comp4462-Customer-purchasing-habits-analysis-and-visualization/README.md

    - ***Enhanced Visualizations***: With geopgrahic location, we can expand the visualization with geographs.
 Along with age data, we visualized age-income correlations, loyalty score distributions, gender and purchasing habits across different states.

 4. Advanced Visualization and Insights
-The combined data enabled us to produce more granular insights:

-***Age-Income Correlations***: Analysis of income levels and purchasing trends by age group.
+   - The combined data enabled us to produce more granular insights in ***Age-Income Correlations***, it provides better analysis of income levels and purchasing trends by age group.

 # Key Findings